The Maltese Cross makes a heroic custom coin design.

 The Maltese Cross: a Firefighter’s Badge of Courage

 For the past 19 years, The Monterey Company has been creating lapel pins, challenge coins and embroidered emblems for all branches of the U.S. Military, as well as local police and fire departments.
 Many fire departments request firefighter pins and patches that feature a Maltese Cross design.

-Because the Knights of St. John lived for nearly four centuries on Malta, a tiny island on the Mediterranean Sea, the cross became known as the Maltese Cross.
-Any firefighter who wears a Maltese Cross fire design is stating that he is willing to risk his life to save others.
+Because the Knights of St. John lived for nearly four centuries on Malta, a tiny island in the Mediterranean Sea, the cross became known as the Maltese Cross.
+Any firefighter who wears a Maltese Crossfire design is stating that he is willing to risk his life to save others.
 He is a ladder rung away from death.

 In appearance, the Maltese Cross doesn’t look like a traditional cross.
 It depicts a large circle in the middle, in which fire images are generally featured, including a fireman’s helmet, an ax, and a ladder.
 Attached on four sides are rectangles that are molded to fit the circular shape.
 In each of the four shapes, there are fire/medical symbols or text, such as “Fire” and “Rescue.”

 Each fire department’s Maltese Cross firefighter pin remains as individual as the firefighters who wear them.
 However, the shape is instantly recognized as a firefighters’ symbol of protection.
 For samples of Maltese Crossfire designs, look under the firefighter pin gallery or embroidered emblems (patches) on this website.